 Reviewer 3: My main concern is with the fact that non-independence among patient-months is not accounted for.
-Additionally, equation 1 (page 29) for the risk model is not consistent with the specifications.
-For example, no transplant center fixed effects are included based on the equation.
-Neither are the interaction terms noted on page 41.
+The developers need to make sure the model equation is consistent with the model specifications.

 Reviewer 5: The meaning of the distinction between being waitlisted and being waitlisted "in active status" is not clearly articulated.
 Presumably one must be "in active status" to receive a transplant, but why is this distinction so important and why are both measures necessary?
 Given that both measures meet reliability and validity criteria, would 3694 suffice?
 Also, it isn't entirely clear how "the percentage of prevalent patients waitlisted" is estimated at the practice level, given that the unit of observation is a patient-month, and each patient contributes up to 12 months during the measurement year.